-Nanotechnology.
-It has the ring of science fiction, but it’s a developing career path so dynamic that it has been identified by the U.S. Department of Labor as one of the country’s top three emerging technologies over the next decade.
-Still in its relative infancy — only a quarter-century old — nanotechnology has the potential to revolutionize science as we know it.
+Nanotechnology has been identified by the U.S. Department of Labor as one of the country’s top three emerging technologies over the next decade.
+Still in its relative infancy, it has the potential to revolutionize science.

 The ability to earn a degree in nanotechnology is relatively new, with Richland College offering one of the few associate degrees in the area.
 Several Texas universities and colleges offer bachelor’s, master’s or doctoral degrees with an emphasis in nanotechnology.

 If you are already in or considering a career path in a science- or manufacturing-related field — including chemistry, biology, physics, medicine, engineering, electronics, telecommunications or semiconductor manufacturing — you should look at nanotechnology.

 There is no one job described as a “nanotechnician,” but a number of career fields incorporate nanotechnology into their research, development, manufacturing and production processes, including:

 It’s the wide range of potential products and applications that gives nanotechnology its enormous job-growth prospects.
 According to a study by market researcher Global Information Inc., the annual worldwide market for products incorporating nanotechnology is expected to reach $3.3 trillion by 2018.